 Online business regulations

 Overall, the act lays down conditions that goods sold must meet.
 For example, they must be as described, of satisfactory quality, to an agreed price, and be fit for purpose.
-If the goods do not meet these conditions, the buyer should have the right to a refund.
-This applies to both online and offline purchases, ensuring that work must be carried out to a standard or price agreed beforehand and that the professional has a duty of care towards you and your property.
+If the goods do not meet these requirements, the Act lays down conditions that goods sold must meet.
+For example, they must be as described, of satisfactory quality, agreed price, and fit for purpose.
+Suppose the goods do not meet these conditions.
+In that case, the buyer should have the right to a refund to any online and offline purchases, ensuring that work must be carried out to a standard or price agreed beforehand and that the professional has a duty of care towards you and your property.